Vaxxed

 Vaxxed: From Cover-Up to Catastrophe is a 2016 American pseudoscience propaganda film alleging a cover-up by the Centers for Disease Control and Prevention (CDC) of a purported link between the MMR vaccine and autism.
-According to Variety, the film "purports to investigate the claims of a senior scientist at the U.S. Centers for Disease Control and Prevention who revealed that the CDC had allegedly manipulated and destroyed data on an important study about autism and the MMR vaccine"; critics derided Vaxxed as an anti-vaccine propaganda film.
+According to Variety, the film "purports to investigate the claims of a senior scientist at the U.S. Centers for Disease Control and Prevention who revealed that the CDC had allegedly manipulated and destroyed data on an important study about autism and the MMR vaccine".
+Critics derided Vaxxed as an anti-vaccine propaganda film.

+The film received overwhelmingly negative reviews from academics and critics.
 The film was directed by discredited anti-vaccine activist Andrew Wakefield, who was struck off the medical register in the United Kingdom in 2010 due to ethical violations related to his fraudulent research into the role of vaccines in autism.
 It was scheduled to premiere at the 2016 Tribeca Film Festival but was withdrawn by the festival.
 In reviewing the film, Indiewire said that "Wakefield doesn't just have a dog in this fight; he is the dog".
 In November 2019, a sequel, Vaxxed II: The People's Truth, was released.

 Background

-In 1998 Wakefield and 12 other authors published a study in The Lancet suggesting that the MMR vaccine caused autism.
+In 1998 Wakefield and 12 other authors published a fraudulent study in The Lancet in which he falsely claimed that the MMR vaccine caused autism.
 In 2010 the study was retracted, and Wakefield was struck off the medical register in the United Kingdom due to "ethical violations and a failure to disclose financial conflicts of interest" and for his invention of evidence linking the MMR vaccine to autism.
 A substantial body of subsequent research has established that there is no link between the MMR vaccine and autism.
 Wakefield went on to become a leader in the anti-vaccination movement that his discredited study helped create.

 Del Bigtree, a producer of Vaxxed, was formerly a producer of The Doctors, an American medical advice talk show.
 The British Medical Journal conducted a study on The Doctors and The Dr. Oz Show and concluded with this warning about the shows: "Consumers should be skeptical about any recommendations provided ... as details are limited and only a third to one half of recommendations are based on believable or somewhat believable evidence".
 As with all American medical programmes and medical teleshopping shows, the two programmes carry Food and Drug Administration-required mandatory disclaimers at the end of each episode which state their advice is not a medical endorsement and viewers should consult with a physician based on the advice given.

 The film was produced by Autism Media Channel, of which Wakefield is a director.